Prague, Czech Republic – From winning over the hearts of people all over the world to participating on a mission to space, Krtek has done it all.

 How Krtek got to the stars

-The movies were particularly popular in Germany and other Central and Eastern European countries but also in countries like Japan or China.
+The movies were particularly popular in Germany and other Central and Eastern European nations but also in countries like Japan or China.
 In total, over 50 short cartoons were made.

 In 2011, the American astronaut Andrew Feustel took a stuffed Krtek toy with him on a space shuttle mission.
 In order to meet NASA requirements, the toy had to be altered and undergo specific tests.